-Information regarding special facilities and services available to students with disabilities may be obtained from Dr. Terri Goldstein, C.H.A.P.soffice, Bell Tower Building, Room 1416, (805) 437-8510.
+Information regarding special facilities and services available to students with disabilities may be obtained from Dr. Terri Goldstein, Disability Accommodations Coordinator, 1st floor, Bell Tower Building, (805) 437-8510.

 Information concerning CSU Channel Islands policies, procedures, and facilities for students and others to report criminal actions or other emergencies occurring on campus may be obtained from Jeff Young, Chief of Police, North Quad, (805) 437-8447.